adhocteam/a11y-snippets/test-scripts/axe-e2e/README.md

 designed to evaluate large numbers of pages.

 ## Usage
-1. Add the `/axe-e2e/` directory to your project under test
+1. Add the `/axe-e2e/` directory to the project you want to test.
+If your project root is `/cool-project/`, copy or move `/axe-e2e/` inside there.
 2. Run `$ yarn install` from your terminal prompt ($)
 3. Replace the `/fixtures/sitemap.example.xml` file with your actual XML sitemap.
 Ensure your XML file follows the same format as the example.